riverlike14/riverlike14.github.io/computer/web-development/react/_posts/2023-01-17-Some-Button-Theory.md

 ## How to use Tailwind

 1. Decide on a new styling rule you want to add.
-- Note: Tailwind removes default HTML styles.
 2. Go to [https://tailwindcss.com/docs/](https://tailwindcss.com/docs/).
 3. Hit `Ctrl + K`(or `command + K`) and search for your styling rule.
 4. Add appropriate className to your elements.

 # Review on Styling

-Our goal: style button element with TailwindCSS.
+We want to make a style for the `<Button />` element with TailwindCSS.

 ![Change styling](https://i.imgur.com/MBtxokR.png)

+- Tailwind removes default HTML styles.
-We have to know what styling rules we need to change to get a 'primary' looking button.
+- Therefore, we have to figure out what styling rules we need to get a `primary` looking button from scratch.

-CSS Box Model
+## CSS Box Model

 ![CSS Box Model](https://i.imgur.com/qYCs8h0.png)

-- Border controlled by "border-width", "border-color"
+- Border controlled by `border-width`, `border-color`
-- Padding controlled by "padding", "background-color"
+- Padding controlled by `padding`, `background-color`

+## `<Button />` Style with TailwindCSS

-We need to change
+Styles that we need to change for `<Button />` component:
 - Padding
 - Border width
 - Border color